Kissflow: The Enterprise Low-Code Platform for IT & Business Teams

 You don’t have to pick on approach a winner, and in that sense, there is no battle between the two.
 The right approach to you depends on what is being built and how you want to build it and in some cases, both options are viable and practical.

-Contrary to common expectations, no-code isn’t out to depose or replace traditional programming.
+Contrary to common expectations, low-code isn’t out to depose or replace traditional programming.
 In fact, traditional software development remains relevant due to the unmatched freedom and flexibility it provides.

 So, a truce can be called to combine traditional programming and low-code platforms.
 Blending beneficial practices of low-code into a conventional development life cycle will facilitate faster time-to-market and process optimization.